wix-incubator/jest-metadata/README.md

 ## 📄 Documentation

-For more detailed documentation, tutorials, and examples, see the [`docs` folder].
+For more detailed documentation and examples, see the [`docs` folder].

 ## 🌐 Contributing